Anonymous

 Mr. Anonymous,

 As already advised by two considerate persons above, the letter received by you at the time of appointment lays down the separation conditions.
-If it says that 3 months' notice is required from either side, you can't over-rule it now; does it also say that your terms are liable to change any time by the management?
+If it says that 3 months' notice is required from either side, you can't overrule it now; does it also say that your terms are liable to change at any time by the management?
 If it does, they have the right to change it for whatever reasons.

 However, if your needs are so urgent, you can always pay them the equivalent of the notice period salary and leave the company (if the appointment letter gives that provision).

 Being in the good books of the superiors will always help in this kind of situation - by calling them names, you cannot achieve your objectives.
-You will perhaps realise it when you run your father's business, for the shoe will be on the other foot!
+You will perhaps realize it when you run your father's business, for the shoe will be on the other foot!

 Please remember that it is said that thoughts travel from mind to mind, irrespective of the words.
-If you have respect to others in your mind, it will automatically exhibit itself; so is the converse.
+If you have respect for others in your mind, it will automatically exhibit itself; so is the converse.

-R Ramamurthy
+R. Ramamurthy

 From India, Bangalore